 Time: 5 hours

-Red Tape: No dogs, permit required for backpacking. $30 entry fee
+Red Tape: Permit required for backpacking. $30 entry fee

 A Map of the Best Hikes Near Moab